 Don't miss: Pay The Sheppey Inn a visit in the summer where you can sample some delicious food with a cider in hand in the pub's garden, adjacent to the river and with mesmerising views over the Somerset Levels.

 At over 700 years old, The George Inn in Norton St Philip is one of Somerset's, and reputedly one of England's, oldest pubs.
 Offering sanctuary for weary travellers for centuries, inside the Grade I listed building you'll still find plenty of antique furniture, exposed beams and the ancient galleried courtyard.
 In the colder months it's the perfect spot to cosy up in front of the pub's roaring log fire - and still offers accommodation if you fancy a peaceful getaway in an idyllic setting just a short drive away from Bath.

-Don’t miss: Noted by CAMRA, the huge draw to the Seymour Arms is the pub’s “beautifully preserved interior”.
-Local ciders and real ales are served through an old hatch in the hallway and there are two simple yet comfortable rooms to enjoy a couple of jars.
+Don't miss: Noted by CAMRA, the huge draw to the Seymour Arms is the pub's 'beautifully preserved interior'.
+Local ciders and real ales are served through an old hatch in the hallway and there are two simple yet comfortable rooms to relax in.